-Contents 1 Introduction 3.8 RSC local sections and interest groups 6 The graphic device 1.1 Brand proposition 3.9 Social media 6.1 The graphic device explained 1.2 Brand narrative 4 The colour palette 6.3 The graphic device template 1.3 Brand values 4.1 The colour palette 6.4 Creating the graphic device 1.4 Brand personality 4.2 The colour palette applied - 6.6 Don't do this with the graphic device 2 Tone of voice premium applications 7 Imagery 2.1 How we speak 4.3 The colour palette applied - 7.1 Photography - people 2.2 Using our name 4.4 corporate and teaching audience 7.2 Photography - applications 2.3 How to use some of our key words 4.4 The colour palette applied - education and student audience 7.3 Photography - abstract and phrases 4.5 The colour palette - colour breakdowns 7.4 Illustration 3 The brand 5 Typography 7.5 Patterns 3.1 The core elements that make up 5 туродгарпу 7.7 Iconography the brand 5.1 Headline font 3.2 The logo 5.2 Display font 8 Bringing it together - the brand in practice 3.3 The logo - safe area and minimum size 5.3 Body copy fonts 0.4 • 3.4 Positioning the logo 5.4 The fonts in use - print 8.1 Accessibility 3.5 Don't do this with the logo 5.5 eComms/HTML fonts 9 Further information Č 5.6 The fonts in use - digital 3.6 The logo with partner brands 3.0 onto in asc aigitat 3.7 The logo with accreditations Introduction Our new brand guidelines are a reflection of the Royal Society of Chemistry's exciting strategic ambition and the impact that we want to have on the chemical sciences.
+Contents

+- Introduction 1

+- Brand proposition 1.1

+- Brand narrative 1.2

+- Brand values 1.3

+- Brand personality 1.4

+Tone of voice 2

+- How we speak 2.1

+- Using our name 2.2

+- How to use some of our key words 2.3 and phrases

+The brand 3

+- The core elements that make up 3.1 the brand

+- 3.2 The logo

+- 3.3 The logo safe area and minimum size

+- 3.4 Positioning the logo

+- Don't do this with the logo 3.5

+- The logo with partner brands 3.6

+- The logo with accreditations 3.7

+- RSC local sections and interest group 3.8

+- 3.9 Social media

+The colour palette 4

+- The colour palette 4.1

+- The colour palette colour 4.2 breakdowns

+5 Typography

+- Headline font 5.1

+- 5.2 Display font

+- Body copy fonts 5.3

+- 5.4 The fonts in use - print

+- eComms/HTML fonts 5.5

+- The fonts in use digital 5.6

+6 The graphic device

+6.1 The graphic device explained

+6.3 The graphic device template

+ips 6.4 Creating the graphic device

+6.6 Don't do this with the graphic device

+7 Imagery

+7.1 Photography - people

+7.2 Photography - applications

+7.3 Photography - abstract

+7.4 Illustration

+7.5 Patterns

+7.7 Iconography

+8 Bringing it together - the brand in practice

+8.1 Accessibility

+9 Further information

+Introduction Our new brand guidelines are a reflection of the Royal Society of Chemistry's exciting strategic ambition and the impact that we want to have on the chemical sciences.
 We have updated our brand position and evolved our visual identity being ever mindful of the strong heritage that we have to build on.
 We see this as an evolution rather than a revolution.
 Our brand is more than just a logo: it's about who we are, what we do and why we do it.
 Chemistry is at the centre of everything you can see, smell, touch and taste.
 We have created these guidelines to explain our thinking, share with you our proposition and demonstrate how we can make that positive impact.
 Brand proposition This is our simple articulation of the RSC brand - it answers what we do, why we do it and how we do it.
 It is our internal 'sense check' which ensures we are all on the same page.